-As we ventured down the cobblestone street to the Nuremberg Christmas Market, I marveled at the size.
+As we ventured down the cobblestone street to the Nuremberg Christmas Market, I marveled at its size.
 With over 200 vendors, Christkindlesmarkt buzzes with contagious energy and draws over 2 million visitors every year.

 While each of the six cities we visited were different, Christkindlesmarkt was the perfect place to swoop up items I’d been meaning to buy and at reasonable prices.

-If there is one Christmas market in Germany that you can visit, this should be it.
-Part of the reason why the Nuremberg Christmas Market is such a success is because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
+If you can visit only one Christmas market in Germany, this should be it.
+Nuremberg Christmas Market is successful in part because the local government closely monitors vendor products to ensure that they are both a good fit for shoppers and that quality is present.
 You can feel good about what you buy here.

 Here are things to do at the Nuremberg Christmas Market.